Rates, Charges and Fees

 Where are new rates announced?

-Approved 2026 Rates, Charges and Fees
+2026 Rates, Charges and Fees

 Loveland Utilities Commission and Loveland City Council have approved the below rates, charges and fees for 2026.
 LUC and Council agendas are published on the CivicWeb portal.